-In her forthcoming cookbook, Lagusta Yearwood, owner of Lagusta’s Luscious, Commissary!, and the NYC-based Confectionary! shares vegan recipes that show readers exactly how to keep their values and eat deliciously.
+In her recent cookbook, Lagusta Yearwood, owner of Lagusta’s Luscious, Commissary!, and the NYC-based Confectionary! shares vegan recipes that show readers exactly how to keep their values and eat deliciously.

 Sweet + Salty: The Art of Vegan Chocolates, Truffles, Caramels, and More From Lagusta’s Luscious is a masterclass in the world of sugar, but it’s done differently.
 Yearwood commits to creating a world where doing what’s right doesn’t mean sacrificing what’s good.
 This book, and Yearwood’s business strategy as a whole, centers around fair trade and ethical lifestyle practices.
 The first pages of the cookbook take readers down the long and winding road of chocolate according to Lagusta Yearwood — from her background in food and animal rights to the struggles of obtaining ethical chocolate and sugar and pretty much everything else a person needs to know before entering a heated debate with a Hershey’s executive.